Information about Amitriptyline

 Q. I have been prescribed Amitriptyline for pain.
 When will I start feeling better?

 You may start feeling better after 2 weeks of starting Amitriptyline.
-However, it may take 4-6 weeks to see full benefits of the medicine.
+However, it may take 4-6 weeks to see the full benefits of the medicine.

 Q. Can I stop taking Amitriptyline when my pain is relieved?